 For more information regarding Advanced Learning, please visit the Seattle Public Schools Advanced Learning page on the SPS website or phone us at Lawton at (206) 252-2130.

 Any family wishing to test their child for Advanced Learning should be aware that applications are due in early fall to be eligible for Spectrum placement in the following school year.
-For the 2011-2012 school year, the application deadline is October 6, 2011) Application information, materials and timeline can be found here.
+Please contact the school office at 206-252-2130 for more information.

 Additional Resources from SPS Advanced Learning Department